DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 A player who inspects the fallen figurines finds that the toppled figurine has cracked across its face, arms, and torso, and depicts a young and slender female dancer.
 The shattered figurine has broken into dozens of pieces, and appears to have once depicted a comely, older man.
 A third, female dancer figurine remains defiantly standing atop the mantelpiece where all three once stood.

-Playing *Waltz for Klara* also causes the bookshelf in the [[#Library]] to swing open, exposing the locked secret door beyond.
+Playing *Waltz for Klara* also causes the bookshelf—not the door behind it—in the [[#Library]] to swing open, exposing the locked secret door beyond.
 (The scraping sound is the sound of the bookshelf scraping against the floor.)
 ### Library
 <span class="citation"><em>This scene takes place in Appendix B: Area 8.</em></span>